 - Maintaining Community Dermatology pages on the ISD web site

 - Providing references and resources on how to implement a community dermatology project

 - Establishing an annual grant funded by ISD to support a community dermatology project

-- Submit an application to the ILDS Dermlink field project grant request on behalf of an ISD member project
+- Submitting an application to the ILDS Dermlink field project grant request on behalf of an ISD member project

 - Supporting the ISD Connection newsletter with suggestions for the regular Community Dermatology article

 - Providing speakers and programming for ISD sponsored meetings

-- Develop education materials on Community Dermatology which may be published on the ISD website, in ISD publications, on CD-Rom, through third-party publishers or as contributions to other publications (chapters in text books, for example).
+- Developing education materials on Community Dermatology which may be published on the ISD website, in ISD publications, on CD-Rom, through third-party publishers, or as contributions to other publications (chapters in text books, for example).